Top 10 Best Jobs for Women Over 50

 Do you have a passion for working with children?
 Have you raised children of your own?
 You might consider a job in teaching.
 High school teachers often teach one subject.
 This job can be perfect for people who have work experience in a field, and now want to teach that field to students.
 With a job in teaching, you also have the flexibility of summer and other school vacations.

 Most public school teachers need at least a bachelor’s degree and a state-issued certification.
 Some states also require teachers to earn a master’s degree once they have a job.
+For private schools and substitute positions, you may not need certification.

 Salary and Job Outlook: High school teachers earn an average salary of $60,320 per year, and are seeing a job growth rate of 8 percent (as fast as average).

-Other types of teaching jobs include:
+Other types of teaching and education jobs include:

 - Career and Technical Education Teacher